 Speed: The Maxxair has 10 speeds while the Fantastic Fan has 3 speeds.
 That means at lower speed settings, the Maxxfan will have a lower amp draw (under 0.5 amps).
 Meanwhile, the Fantastic fan draws 1Ah on the lowest setting.

 Rain: Maxxfan is fully enclosed and can operate while propped up in the rain.
-The Fan-tastic Fan has a rain sensor to automatically close the lid when wet.
+The Fan-tastic Fan has a rain sensor to automatically close the built in rain cover when wet.
 You can mitigate the rain issue by purchasing a vent cover accessory for the Fantastic fan.

 Noise: The Fan-tastic Fan is the quietest on the market.

 Height: When fully closed, the Maxxfan will add approximately 5 inches to the top of your camper.
 The Fan-tastic fan will add 4.5 inches when closed making it the lower profile choice.

 Remote control: Only the top-end roof vents of each brand come with remote control models.

 We highly recommend purchasing either a Maxxair or Fan-tastic fan for your RV.
 That

 We highly recommend purchasing either a Maxxair or Fan-tastic fan for your RV.
 That being said, any amount of airflow is going to make a world of difference when it comes to summer weather.
 The two options below: Heng’s and Vortex are also made to fit in a standard 14″ x 14″ opening.

 They will run a bit louder than our top choices and won’t have nearly the same amount of airflow but they are a decent choice for budget buyers.